Skip to main content

 Add A Vitamin C Serum To Your Skin Care Routine

-Adding a Vitamin C serum to your skin care routine is simple.
+Adding a vitamin C serum to your skin care routine is simple.
 Vitamin C is typically formulated in a fast-absorbing formula, suitable for all skin types that can be used both morning and night.
 Skin care experts recommend applying 1-2 drops of serum to cleansed and toned skin.
 Use your fingers to spread a thin layer of serum over your face and neck, then wait for it to completely absorb before applying your favorite facial oil and/or moisturizer.

-Watch this video to learn from Natalie about how you can add Vitamin C into your skin care routine: :
+Watch this video to learn from Natalie about how you can add vitamin C into your skin care routine: :

 What To Look For In A Vitamin C Serum

-When choosing a Vitamin C serum, there are a few things to keep in mind.
+When choosing a vitamin C serum, there are a few things to keep in mind.
 Pick a serum with:

-1. L-ascorbic acid (the most potent and effective variety of Vitamin C in skin care).
+1. L-ascorbic acid (the most potent and effective variety of vitamin C in skin care).

 2. A concentration of 10-20%.
 Below 10% may not be sufficiently potent and above 20% can be too powerful for most skin types.

-3. Complementary ingredients like Vitamin E and ferulic acid enhance Vitamin C’s antioxidant properties and keep the formula stabilized.
+3. Complementary ingredients like Vitamin E and ferulic acid enhance vitamin C’s antioxidant properties and keep the formula stabilized.

 Citrus & Kale Potent C+E Serum